Autovw/BurgerMod/README.md

 ![Banner](https://i.postimg.cc/7hLnN1WK/Burger-Mod-Banner.png)
 # Burger Mod
-A mod that adds in burgers and other types of food that extend the vanilla game!
+A fun little mod that adds in burgers and other types of food to extend the vanilla food experience!

 Images can be found on the [images tab on CurseForge](https://www.curseforge.com/minecraft/mc-mods/autovws-burger-mod/screenshots)!

 ![Break](https://i.postimg.cc/J0dGdpgm/break.png)
 ### ✅ Features
-* 4 types of meat burgers.
+* 4 types of meat burgers
-* 2 types of fish burgers.
+* 2 types of fish burgers
 * All burgers are available in 3 variants: Egg, Cheese and Champignon!
-* Golden Burgers, similar to Golden Apples.
+* Golden Burgers, similar to Golden Apples
 * Other types of food such as: fries, scrambled eggs, cheese, chicken nuggets and more!
-* Support for datapacks.
-(1.14+)
+* Various food items have been added as chest loot
+* Support with items from other (food) mods through tags

 ![Break](https://i.postimg.cc/J0dGdpgm/break.png)
-### 🔨 Crafting Recipes
+### 🔨 Crafting recipes
 Check the [Burger Mod Wiki](https://github.com/Autovw/BurgerMod/wiki/Crafting-Recipes) for all the crafting recipes or install [JEI](https://www.curseforge.com/minecraft/mc-mods/jei)!

 ![Break](https://i.postimg.cc/J0dGdpgm/break.png)